Federal Criminal Offense in San Diego

 The burden of proof in a criminal case is beyond a reasonable doubt.
 The burden lies on the government, this means that a defendant in a federal criminal case is not required to prove his or her innocence.
 Instead, the prosecution must prove beyond a reasonable doubt every single element under the penal code that a defendant has been charged under.
 This means that for a conviction in a federal criminal case, you must be found guilty beyond a reasonable doubt that you committed the offense.
 The responsibility of a criminal defense attorney in a federal criminal case is to hold the U.S. Attorney accountable to this standard.

-Defendant’s Rights in a Federal Criminal Case
+Defendant’s Rights in a Federal Criminal Case in San Diego

 If you are defendant in a federal criminal case, you have the following substantial rights:

 The right to be tried by a jury;

 The right to the assistance of counsel at every stage of the proceedings;

 The right to confront and cross-examine the witnesses against you;